 Teams can create pages using Markdown, a lightweight markup language, in order to document project-specific information, coding conventions, development workflows, and more.
 The wiki is tightly integrated with the code, making it easy for developers to access relevant documentation and link documentation with code.

-Image source: GitHub.com
+Image source: github.com

 GitHub Wiki is useful for documenting software projects.
 However, it may not offer as many customization and formatting options as other dedicated platforms.
 Additionally, the wiki might not be as well suited for non-technical documentation needs, like HR policies or company-wide procedures.